andriati-alex/cmake_tutor1/README.md

 us that some features, as `goDefinition` for example will open the header file instead of the source file as it would happen if `compile_commands.json` was provided as well.

+## doxygen documentation standards

+In the header files I provided function documentation following the doxygen standards, which may be usefull for exporting the documentation afterwards.